Visiting Barcelona in November

 As with any time of year, there’s more than enough to keep you occupied in the Catalan capital, day and night.
 We’ve rounded up a few of our favourite things to do in Barcelona in November to help you plan your trip.

 November starts off with a holiday in Spain – El Día de Todos los Santos, or All Saints’ Day.
 It’s a national public holiday to honour and remember the dead.
 Flower vendors line the streets to sell floral displays to people to leave at their dearly departed’s graveside.
-But it’s not all sombre contemplation; this is also the day when people traditionally eat small round almond cakes called panellets.
-Look out for them on sale at bakeries around the city.
+But it’s not all sombre contemplation; this is also the day when people traditionally eat small round almond cakes called panellets, as they enjoy a day off work.
+Look out for the sweet treats on sale at bakeries around the city.

 2. Celebrate the “Castanyada”